parasiticfrisk/iNaturalist_references/README.md

 1. Langdon-Lassagne, Emily.
 "Subgenus *Eumelissodes*". iNaturalist, August 4, 2021. https://www.inaturalist.org/observations/100167000.
 1. LeBuhn, Gretchen, and Noel B. Pugh. *Field Guide to the Common Bees of California: Including Bees of the Western United States*.
 University of California Press, 2013.
 1. Mississippi State University.
 “North American Moth Photographers Group: Digital Guide to Moth Identification,” 2022. https://mothphotographersgroup.msstate.edu/.
+1. Monti, Maurilia.
+M., Michelina Ruocco, Elizabeth Grobbelaar, and Poalo A. Pedata.
+“Morphological and Molecular Characterization of Lema Bilineata (Germar), a New Alien Invasive Leaf Beetle for Europe, with Notes on the Related Species Lema Daturaphila Kogan & Goeden.” *Insects 11*, no. 5 (May 11, 2020): 295. https://doi.org/10.3390/insects11050295.
 1. Nyman, Tommi, and Riitta Julkunen-Tiitto.
 “Manipulation of the Phenolic Chemistry of Willows by Gall-Inducing Sawflies.” *Proceedings of the National Academy of Sciences of the United States of America 97*, no. 24 (November 21, 2000): 13184–13187. https://doi.org/10.1073/pnas.230294097.
 1. Saylor, Lawrence W. “Synoptic Revision of United States Scarab Beetles of the Subfamily Dynastinae, No. 1: Tribe Cyclo-Cephalini.” *Journal of the Washington Academy of Sciences 35*, no. 12 (December 15, 1945): 378–86. https://biostor.org/reference/134149.
 1. Shapiro, Arthur M., and Timothy D. Manolis. *Field Guide to Butterflies of the San Francisco Bay and Sacramento Valley Regions*.
 University of California Press, 2007.